aryn-ai/sycamore/docs/source/welcome_to_sycamore/get_started.md

 `aws s3 ls --profile YOUR-PROFILE-NAME`

 You should see the bucket you created for $SYCAMORE_TEXTRACT_PREFIX.

-5. Enable Textract usage with Sycamore:

-`export ENABLE_TEXTRACT=true`

-NOTE WE MIGHT NOT NEED 5 ANYMORE

 ## Demo: Ingest and Query Sort Benchmark dataset